FooBarShebang/introspection_lib/Documentation/Requirements/RE006_structure_map_requirements.md

 **Description:** The structure of any class instance should be represented by an ordered dictionary containing only JSON-encoding ready elements (recursive application of the rules), with the following limitations:

 * The name of an attribute cannot begin with an underscore
-* An attribute can be either a property with the getter method defined, or it can store any scalar value, any sequence, mapping type or an instance of a class
+* An attribute can be either a property with the getter method defined and returning a scalar value, sequence or dictionary; or it can store any scalar value, any sequence, mapping type or an instance of a class
-* Other callable attributes except for properties, i.e. methods or stored references to functions should be ignored
+* Other callable attributes except for properties, i.e. methods or stored references to functions, should be ignored
+* Dat attributes (fields) storing the references to the built-in data types (classes, not instances) should be ignored
+* Attributes referencing data types (not values) should be ignored
 * The standard attributes resolution scheme is applied, considering MRO and 'shadowing' of the names
   * Instance attributes, stored in the local slots or internal dictionary
   * Class attributes defined in this class